 Therefore, having your house painted with attractive colors is worth it to retain or increase its value.

 - Repair damages

-- Protect it from different elements
+- Please protect it from different elements.

 Now that you understand the need to repaint your home exterior regularly, you may ask, how often should I paint it?
 Let’s discuss the timing.

 How Do You Know It Is Time to Paint the Outside of Your Home

 There are a few obvious signs, such as chipping and cracking paint, that show your home needs exterior painting, but some less noticeable signs can necessitate a repaint.